Starlightfalls1999/VRP/project/README.md

-# IEOR4575 Project
+# Summer Project VRP
 Instructor: Professor Shipra Agrawal\
 Assistants: Yunhao Tang, Abhi Gupta

 ## Installation
 The only dependency is gurobipy.
-You can install gurobipy into your `ieor4575` conda environment:
+You can install gurobipy into your conda environment:

 ```
 $ conda install -c gurobi gurobi